nealmaker/mortality/README.md

   * Bagged trees for survival?
   * Support vector machines?
   * Survival neural networks?
 (These definitley exist for Python.
 Not sure about R. Are they even applicable?)
 * Avoid censoring altogether by using a binary outcome (lived or died) and using the remeasurement period as a predictor.
-Then you could just put in the period you want when doing predictions (as long as it's in the range of the training data).
+Then you just put in the period you want when doing predictions (as long as it's in the range of the training data).
+(This is the current approach, with ranger.)

+## Dealing With Class Imbalances

+With the non-censored RF, can't find existing implementations with splitting criteria that work well for the big class imbalance.
+There are a few possibilities:

+* Stick with non-censored RF, but use a sampling-based approach.
+  * Some implementations have a class weight option that chooses bootstrap samples with weight proportional to class prevalance, which could make a big difference.
+  * Could undersample "lived" or oversample "died" in training data.
+  * There are more complex synthetic sampling techniques which make new "died" observations based on k-nn of existing observations.
+* Try SVM, which can also use balanced class weights and might have implementations that deal with censoring directly.